-Analysis of obstacles in the supply chain of saffron in the livelihood of villagers in Qain city; Application of gray analysis technique (GRA)
+Analysis of Obstacles in the Supply Chain of Saffron in the Livelihood of Villagers in Qaynat County; Application of Gray Analysis Technique (GRA)

 Document Type : Original Article